 3. Maximize your City’s warmth overnight

-In White Out Survival, temperatures will drop drastically at night, making it difficult for your survivors to stay warm and healthy.
+If you are familiar with its little game brother, Frozen City, then you will know that temperatures drop drastically during the night in this game, making it difficult for your survivors to stay warm and healthy.
 To prevent this from happening, you should run the Furnace at maximum capacity for the whole night.

 To do that, tap the Furnace and switch on the “max Power” option (tap the second screenshot above).
 The Coal cost will be doubled so make sure you don’t forget to turn it off during the day to save your precious Coal.